 The offshore area has dense coverage in terms of seismic profiles.
 Several dozens of hydrocarbon exploration and exploitation wells were drilled in the Baltic Sea area.
 The first offshore wells for hydrocarbon exploration were drilled in the 1970s.
-Prospective local traps have been defined during earlier studies (e.g. CO2StoP).
-The traps are characterised by low storage capacity values owing to their relatively small size (area $5 - 20 \text{ km}^2$, vertical amplitude 20 - 40 m) and poor reservoir properties (porosity of Cambrian sandstones is predominantly <8%).
+Prospective local traps have been defined during earlier studies (e.g. $CO_2StoP$ ).
+The traps are characterised by low storage capacity values owing to their relatively small size (area 5 - 20 km, vertical amplitude 20 - 40 m) and poor reservoir properties (porosity of Cambrian sandstones is predominantly <8%).
 The largest trap (D11) is located close to coastline still offers a relatively low-capacity storage opportunity, which will be challenging to exploit given the higher costs for offshore exploration.
 A larger capacity trap (E7) lies on the border with Latvia.
 This structure was included in Hystories database.

-The best reservoir properties for gas storage in the Baltic Basin are found in the Cambrian series 3 Deimena Formation sandstones (Shogenova et al, 2009b, Sliaupa et al, 2013, Shogenov et al., 2013).
+The best reservoir properties for gas storage in the Baltic Basin are found in the Cambrian series 3 Deimena Formation sandstones (Shogenova et al, 2009b, Sliaupa et al, 2013, Shogenov et al., 2013a).
 However, Lithuanian storage sites have a poorer quality primary cap rock compared with neighbouring Latvia.
 In Lithuania, reservoir rocks in aquifer traps and oil fields are covered by interlayers of mainly argillaceous carbonate rocks.

-The Vaškai structure, located in in eastern Lithuania in the Pasvalys region, is the largest potential storage structure found in the Deimena Formation sandstones (Figure 53, Table 31).
+Figure 53, Table 31).
 Five wells were drilled and a number of seismic profiles were acquired in order to investigate this structure that was considered prospective for Underground Gas Storage (UGS).
 The structure is bounded by a 200 m amplitude fault in the south.
 The sandstone has an average porosity of 22% and permeability of 800 mD.
 This structure has an areal extent of 4 by 10 km and vertical amplitude of 35 m.

 Figure 53 Map of Vaskai structure showing contours of the top of Cambrian Series 2-3 Deimena Group Vergale-Deimena (sandstones) Wuliuan Stage (red line) and faults (dashed red lines).
+Figure from oral presentation Shogenova et al, 2022.

 The Syderiai structure is the largest identified prospective storage opportunity in Lithuania.
-This potential trap has an area of 91 km2 area and reservoir thickness of 50 m (Figure 54, Table 31).
+This potential trap has an area of 91 km area and reservoir thickness of 50 m (Figure 54, Table 31).
 This trap could considered as prospective for hydrogen or natural gas storage.

 Figure 54: Depth of top of Cambrian Deimena Group sandstones in Syderiai structure.
 Faults are shown (red lines).
-Contour lines in 25 m (Vangkilde-Pedersen, T. et al. 2009).
+Contour lines in 25 m Reproduced from Vangkilde-Pedersen, 2009).